public-key-cryptography/public-key-editor/README.md

 	encrypted emails.

-	A few errors were also corrected in the software so the compiler's Xlint doesn't issue warnings every time the program is compiled; errors in the Number class were corrected; errors in the user- pass menu item and private key encryption menu item were corrected; the file compression was cor- rected so that attached files are compressed to ~ 1/4 of their size except for files that are incom- pressible; the sign out / log out method was modified so that if the email server or mail program becomes unresponsive or the wifi loses its connection it will end the program in a few seconds so the user doesn't have to close the terminal or open the System monitor to find and terminate the process; a redundant encoding was removed by replacing the newlines in the encrypted and encoded data with a base-16 separator to make it base-64; the public key ciphers were re-arranged; and er- rors in the readMessage method were corrected so that the messages and attached files are detached and displayed correctly for encrypted and unencrypted emails; the test mail feature and read all method show that the messages and files are displayed correctly.
+	A few errors were also corrected in the software so the compiler's Xlint doesn't issue warnings every time the program is compiled; errors in the Number and Fourier classes were corrected; errors in the userpass menu item and private key encryption menu item were corrected; the file compression was corrected so that attached files are compressed to ~ 1/4 of their size except for files that are incompressible; the sign out / log out method was modified so that if the email server or mail pro- gram becomes unresponsive or the wifi loses its connection it will end the program in a few seconds so the user doesn't have to close the terminal or open the System monitor to find and terminate the process; a redundant encoding was removed by replacing the newlines in the encrypted and encoded data with a base-16 separator to make it base-64; the public key ciphers were rearranged; and errors in the readMessage method were corrected so that the messages and attached files are detached and displayed correctly for encrypted and unencrypted emails; the test mail feature and read all method show that the messages and files are displayed correctly.